stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 1. Open the file `TestSetup/restore_db_and_install_v1.sh`.
 2. Change the `DB_SERVER` variable to point to your instance, such as `(local)\SQL2008` or `dbserver\V1Instance`
 2. Save it, and see step 1 from above.

+### Troubleshooting

+#### If it fails when attempting to run NUnit

+On some 64-bit systems, the IIS Application Pool needs to have 32 bit mode enabled.
+Try this instead:

+`. ./run_integration_tests.sh enable32bit` _(Again note that is a . space and ./)_

+This will set the Enable 32 Bit flag on the created Application Pool.

 ### Notes on running the integration tests from Visual Studio for debugging